13 Tips to Speed up Magento Performance

-Magento, owned by eBay, is one of the most widely used eCommerce platforms today that people to choose to grown their online business.
-In this post, we will discuss tips on how to speed up Magento performance to ensure you don’t lose any sales due to high abandonment rate or an unsatisfying user experience.
+Magento, owned by Adobe, is a commonly used ecommerce platforms today that people to choose to grown their online business.
+In this post, we will discuss tips on how to speed up Magento performance to ensure you don't lose any sales due to high abandonment rate or an unsatisfying user experience.

 According to Google Trends, the activity around Magento is still very high, since it's official release in 2008.
 However, WooCommerce and Shopify have seen very rapid and consistent growth over the past few years so it will be interesting to see where Magento will be in the next five years.

-If an e-commerce site is making $100,000 per day, a 1 second page delay could potentially cost you $2.5 million in lost sales every year. – Kissmetrics
+If an ecommerce site is making $100,000 per day, a 1 second page delay could potentially cost you $2.5 million in lost sales every year.

 Follow these tips below on how to speed up Magento and keep it running fast to ensure return shoppers and sales.